• Home

 For the Vanilla Buttercream

-• In the large bowl of an electric mixer or using a hand held mixer, beat the butter or vegan baking stick until smooth and creamy.
+• In the large bowl of an electric mixer or using a hand held mixer, beat the ¼ cup unsalted butter until smooth and creamy.
 About 2 minutes.

-• With the mixer on very low speed, slowly add in the confectioners' sugar.
+• With the mixer on very low speed, slowly add in the 2 ¼ cups confectioners' sugar.

 • Once all the ingredients are combined, turn the mixer to medium high speed and really whip that frosting.
 I would do this for about 3 minutes or until the frosting is super soft, fluffy and creamy.
 Set aside.